gombru/gombru.github.io/_posts/2018-01-2-soa_joint_embeddings.markdown

 ## Joint Image and Text Embedding Methods
 There is not a task-wise nor a dataset-wise best joint embedding method.
 Published methods are quite different and most of them claim to be the best in one of the former tasks.
 However the exposed comparisons are frequently not reliable, because they differ in the datasets used, the splits or the evaluation method.
 Also, in some works authors claim to be the best when restricted to use certain CNN image features.
 We could use an standard benchmark and evaluation here!
 The most used databases are [COCO](http://cocodataset.org/#home), [Fllickr30k](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/) and [Flickr8k](http://nlp.cs.illinois.edu/HockenmaierGroup/8k-pictures.html).
 Below we include a image retrieval performance comparison between the listed methods on COCO.
 Anyway, the objective of this post is not to select the best methods on each task, but to review the different proposed solutions for them.

-To summarize the work on joint image and text embeddings, I’ll split the methods in four families.
-CCA, Contrast based, Regression based and LSTM based.
+To summarize the work on joint image and text embeddings, I’ll split the methods in four families. **CCA based, Contrast based, Regression based and LSTM based**.

 > The methods described here are mainly methods from the “Computer Vision Community”, which are currently all deep learning based.
 However, the “Multimedia Community” also works in semantic joint image text embeddings, focusing in the image retrieval task and proposing other kind of approaches.
 Those works use other datasets, such as [MIRFLICKR](https://dl.acm.org/citation.cfm?id=1743384.1743477) or [NUS-WIDE](https://dl.acm.org/citation.cfm?id=1743384.1743477), and other evaluation metrics.

-### CCA
+### CCA based
 Canonical Correlation Analysis finds linear projections that maximize the correlations between projected vectors from the two views.
 CCA is hard to scale to large amounts of data.
 **[Associating Neural Word Embeddings with Deep Image Representations using Fisher Vectors](https://www.cs.tau.ac.il/~wolf/papers/Klein_Associating_Neural_Word_2015_CVPR_paper.pdf)**.
 Benjamin Klein et al., Tel Aviv University, CVPR 2015.**
 They use Fisher Vectors as sentences representations by pooling the Word2Vec embedding of each word in a sentence, and use CCA to build the joint embedding.
 They present image retrieval results on Flickr8K, Flickr30K and COCO.